Using volumes with rootless podman, explained

 ps -efon the host, and find your containerised process, this is the UID that you will see in the process list.

-Rootless podman (running Podman as a non-root user) needs to do some gymnastics to get the same container experience you’re familiar with from docker, but without requiring root.
+Rootless podman (running Podman as a non-root user) needs to do some gymnastics to get the same container experience you know from docker, but without requiring root.

 When you run rootless podman, it uses a user namespace to map between the user IDs in the container and the user IDs on your host.